-Teresa Hurliman always dreamed of becoming a teacher.
+Teresa Hurliman (she/her) always dreamed of becoming a teacher.
 Those early dreams resulted in a 48-year career working in schools in both Washington and Idaho.

 She was born and raised in Othello, WA, where her lifelong love of learning and teaching began with tutoring neighborhood children and teaching in the local summer school.
 She went on to get her BA and master’s in education at Eastern Washington University and principal certification at Gonzaga.
 She worked in Spokane Schools for the next 34 years as an elementary resource teacher, education specialist, special ed coordinator, and alternative school principal.
 Her next chapter was doing school improvement coaching and consulting with the state of Idaho and the Spokane school district for ten years.